What are your goals?

 When you first receive your NDIS Plan and budget it can be overwhelming to know where to begin.

-Support Coordination can help you to put your NDIS Plan in to action; coordinating and implementing your supports, linking you with the best value providers, how you how to use the myplace online portal and more.
+Support Coordination can help you to put your NDIS Plan in to action; coordinating and implementing your supports, linking you with the best value providers, show you how to use the myplace online portal and more.

 Funding for ‘Support Coordination’ must be requested at the time of planning, and may be included in your NDIS Plan where it is deemed reasonable and necessary.

-You will get to choose which area you would like to work in and the type of work you would like to to.
+You will get to choose which area you would like to work in and the type of work you would like to do.
 We encourage you to try out as many different areas and tasks as you like.
 Then you can be sure that this is the right environment for you.

 Work experience is available to people with and without NDIS funding.

 We can advise you how to get this funding in your plan.
+Talk to our Employment Relations team.

-Prepare for NDIS planning
+Prepare for NDIS Planning

 It’s never too early to get ready for your NDIS planning conversation.